anquanscan/sec-tools/README.md

 [ICSVerifiedSoftwareProject](https://github.com/mssabr01/ICSVerifiedSoftwareProject): A formally verified implementation of a bolt-on security device for ICS networks.
 Designed with TLA+ and written/proved in F*
 [cross-platform-node-guide](https://github.com/ehmicky/cross-platform-node-guide): 📗 How to write cross-platform Node.js code
 [reverse-engineering](https://github.com/tijme/reverse-engineering): This repository contains some of the executables that I've cracked.
 [githack](https://github.com/OwenChia/githack): A .git/ folder disclosure exploit
+[CDAS](https://github.com/cmu-sei/CDAS): This program generates cyber attack scenarios for use in cyber training exercises, red team planning, blue team planning, automated attack execution, and cybersecurity policy analysis.